A Minimalist Proof Language for Neural Theorem Proving over Isabelle/HOL: Evaluation

 We use PISA \cite{PISA} as our evaluation benchmark.
-PISA originally contains 3K goals randomly selected from Isabelle AFP version 2022-12-06.
-Due to ongoing development of Isabelle and AFP, some goals have been moved or removed from the newer version.
-We manually updated the dataset to AFP version 2025-02-12, removing goals that are no longer available, resulting in 2,962 goals.
+It originally comprises 3K goals randomly sampled from Isabelle AFP version 2022-12-06.
+Due to the ongoing development of Isabelle and AFP, some goals have been moved or removed from the newer versions.
+We manually updated the dataset to AFP version 2025-02-12, removing \xqym{unavailable} goals, resulting in 2,962 goals.